Frequently Asked Questions

 No, they do not need a permit to drive with a certified driving school in TN.
 However, they DO need a permit to be on the road with anyone else (parent, guardian, family friends, etc.).

-*** Before a final road test can be administered, your student must have their permit in hand.***
+*** Before a final road test can be administered, your student must be 15 1/2 years of age.***

 Q: What ages do you teach?